 Soft bedding, like sand or straw, is provided around-the-clock to help keep cows comfortable and warm.

-Calves are often kept in hutches, or individual pens, which have clean dry bedding (like straw) for them to nestle in and doors that may be temporarily shut to protect them from cold weather and wind.
+Calves are often kept in hutches or individual pens, which have clean and dry bedding (like straw) for them to nestle in and doors that may be temporarily shut to protect them from cold weather and wind.

-Many farms also use calf jackets to help calves conserve heat and stay warm, much like we put on jackets to keep us warm.
+Many farms also use calf jackets to help calves conserve heat and stay warm, much like we put on coats to keep warm.

-Click here to learn more about how dairy farmers cow for their cows and calves.
+Click here to learn more about how dairy farmers care for their cows and calves.